phuocng/csslayout/README.md

 ## Contributing

-PRs are welcome.
+PRs are welcomed.
 If you thing there are any missing useful layouts or patterns, please create an issue or submit a PR.

 ## About